v2sCollections/City-of-Dreams/README.md

 ## ![](https://s12.gifyu.com/images/IMMERSION.png)

-- Netrunners can use more hacks on you and reveal your position now they have access to the same hacks as you.
 - Adds the animation you see when you first pick up a weapon, configurable in the game.
 - Virtual Atelier adds an in-game store you can access from any computer in the game to buy weapons,cyberwar, clothes, drugs, vehicles and more.
-- NCPD will now chase you in vehicles and will spawn further away from you.
 - In-game torch.
 - Vendors now show their real names.
 - Improved radio lets you skip songs add songs and remove songs you don't want out of the playlists.
 - Immersive time skip allows you to still see the world around you when you skip time.
-- 20+ expression and pose packs for photo mode adds over 100 different poses and expressions.
+- Expression and pose packs for photo mode adds over 100 different poses and expressions.
 - The weather has been completely rebalanced you will see more changes in weather.
 - People will now casually interact with you as you walk near them.
 - Fully useable stock market system that dynamically reacts to quests and player action.
+- Better viewing angles when in first person.
 - V can now press the aim button to walk without zooming in.
 - V can now purchase all the popular drugs in night city.
 - V can now pay off NCPD to get rid of your crime status.